Mark - The Mindfulness Guru! Click or Tap here

 Absurdism: Inspired by the existential philosophy of Albert Camus, Absurdism invites us to confront life's inherent uncertainties and absurdities with courage, humor, and authenticity.
 Absurdism allows us to explore the paradoxes of existence (good things happen to bad people, bad things happen to good people), embrace the freedom of choice in the face of meaninglessness, and discover the profound beauty and absurdity of being human.
 Through a blend of philosophy and changing our mindset, you'll gain a deeper understanding of yourself, your values, and your place in the world.

 Trauma Theory: Trauma Theory offers a compassionate and holistic framework for understanding the impact of past trauma on our thoughts, emotions, and behaviors.
 By honoring our unique experiences and resilience, we gently explore the ways in which trauma has shaped our life and relationships.
 With trauma-informed approaches, we create a safe and supportive space for healing, processing difficult emotions, and reclaiming our sense of agency and wholeness.
+Think of trauma not only as catastrophic events (car crash, life threatening injury etc.) but also as higher levels of ongoing stress - living in an abusive relationship, feeling stuck in a job with a work culture that doesn't care, ongoing bullying that you feel you cannot escape, any event that is ongoing that triggers our fight, flight, freeze response in a seemingly consistent way, putting us on edge repeatedly, adversely affecting the quality of our life in this present moment.
+Trauma is not what happens to us but what happens inside us - how we respond, react.

 My mission is to support you in navigating life's challenges, finding meaning in adversity, and embracing your full potential.
 Whatever struggles you may be facing, know that you are not alone (it is after all, the human condition - what it means to be human), and support is available.
 Together, we'll embark on a journey of self-discovery, growth, and transformation.